-In the cool climate of New Zealand, brass button plants thrive in the sun.
-In areas with hot summers, brass buttons can easily scorch in too much sun and needs afternoon shade.
+In the cool climate of New Zealand, brass button plants thrive in the sun, but in areas with hot summers, brass buttons needs afternoon shade.
 In fact, brass buttons can grow in full shade, although flowers will be sparse.

-Brass buttons plants have shallow roots and need a light soil that has been well-worked before planting.
+Brass buttons plants have shallow roots and need light, loose soil that has been well-worked before planting.
 Heavy soils or clay will slow down the plant's growth, limiting its ability to act as a ground cover.
-If your landscape has compacted soil, amend generously with compost, peat, or leaf mold before planting.
+If your landscape has compacted soil, amend generously with compost or leaf mold before planting.
 Brass buttons plants prefer an acidic soil pH (5.5-6.8).

 Temperature and Humidity

 The best climate for growing brass buttons plants is cool and drizzly, like your typical spring day in Seattle or London.
-This climate isn't widespread, so it's fortunate that brass buttons plants are tolerant of a wide variety of growing conditions.
+But this kind of climate isn't widespread, so it's fortunate that brass buttons plants are tolerant of a wide variety of growing conditions.
 In hot, dry areas, help plants cope by giving them a shadier locale and an occasional misting.

 When you provide the right kind of soil, fertilizing brass buttons plants is unnecessary.
-In areas with lean soils, a side dressing of compost will be enough to enrich the plants.
+In areas with lean soils, an occasional side dressing of compost will be enough to enrich the plants.